marcovindy/wi-shop/README.md

-# wi-shop - learing flexbox - by Marek
+# wi-shop - by Marek Vaníček